USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/rclone.md

 $ rclone mkdir google:crypt
 ```

-Next run rclone config choosing crypt as the remote type and then use the name of your new folder as the path.
+Next run `rclone config` choosing crypt as the remote type and then use the name of your new folder as the path.
 You will want to encrypt the directory names to avoid character limitation issues in the path.

-You must remember the password(s) you chose here.
+You must remember the password(s) you choose here.
 Your data will not be recoverable by anyone if your forget or lose it.
 There is no "password recovery."

 ```bash
 $ rclone config